-- Are a non-U.S. citizen student, including Deferred Action for Childhood Arrivals (DACA) students, attending a school located in the U.S. with a credit worthy cosigner (who is a U.S. citizen or U.S. permanent resident).
+- Are a non-U.S. citizen student, including Deferred Action for Childhood Arrivals (DACA) students, attending a school located in the U.S. with a credit-worthy cosigner (who is a U.S. citizen or U.S. permanent resident).

+The Federal Pell program provides assistance in the form of a grant to matriculated undergraduate students who have not earned a prior undergraduate degree.
 Pell eligibility is determined by the Expected Family Contribution (EFC) calculated from the information provided on the FAFSA.
-The 2020-2021 awards range from $639 to $6,345 for full-time enrollment for two semesters.
-The amount of the Pell Grant may be prorated based on a students’ enrollment status.
+The 2023-2024 awards range from $750 to $7,395 for full-time enrollment for two semesters.
+The amount of the Pell Grant may be prorated based on a student's enrollment status.
 Students may not receive Pell Grant funds from more than one school at a time.

 Students who are eligible for a refund from the Pell Grant may make arrangements with the Office of Student Accounts for a credit (Hawk Dollars) for the purchase of books.

 All students are limited to receiving Pell for a maximum equivalent of twelve full-time semesters or six years, inclusive of any prior years.
 See Pell Grant Lifetime Eligibility for details of the regulations.